AdobeDocs/commerce-admin-developer/src/pages/style-guide/content/voice-and-tone.md

 Passive voice identifies the action's recipient, not the source, as the subject of the verb.
 Passive voice is more complicated and less engaging.

-Use the "zombie test" – if you can put the words “by zombies” after a subject and verb, you’re using passive voice. *Passive-voice example:* “Magento is used (by zombies)”
+Use the "zombie test" – if you can put the words “by zombies” after a subject and verb, you’re using passive voice. *Passive-voice example:* “Magento Oopen Source is used (by zombies)”

 *Example:*